 - establishing a new reliability standard for the ECGS that reflects customers' value on gas reliability.
 The proposed reliability standard would function as a benchmark to measure the sufficiency of gas supply, and infrastructure capacity for gas supply, and demand response in order to meet annual and peak day demands in the market.
 This will comprise two components: - an annual 'unserved gas' measure to assess capability against forecast demand and - a peak day deliverability measure for high-demand days; - aligning market price settings (such as gas supply price caps and price floors) with the reliability standard, to be overseen by the AEMC; - enhancing forecasting tools with reliability forecasts and assessments in the Gas Statement of Opportunities and Victorian Gas Planning Report; and - creating a signalling mechanism to communicate the nature and severity of reliability threats, and introducing new governance responsibilities for the AEMC, the AEMO and the AER.

-In its consultation paper, the AER sought feedback on the efficacy of the measures proposed in the rule change request to address the reliability issues identified by the proponent.
-Submissions on the consultation paper were due by 17 April 2025.
+Submissions on the consultation paper are due by 17 April 2025.
 The AEMC will publish a draft determination on 29 June 2026.